Ex-Soviet hackers play outsized role in cyber crime world

 Two of the Russian suspects in the banking card fraud case were arrested while in the Netherlands, but two others - Alexander Kalinin, 26, and Roman Kotov, 32 - are still at large and thought to be in Russia, where experts doubt they will be caught.

-Moscow's decision to harbour Edward Snowden, wanted in the United States for leaking details of government surveillance programmes on the phone and Internet, is likely to freeze already slow-moving cross-border police cooperation with Washington, they said.
+Moscow's decision to harbor Edward Snowden, wanted in the United States for leaking details of government surveillance programs on the phone and Internet, is likely to freeze already slow-moving cross-border police cooperation with Washington, they said.

 "They have been doing this in Russia for many years now," said Misha Glenny, an expert and author on cyber crime.